 - Your player in career mode starts in the minor leagues.
 You play against unknown teams and AI players with no announcers until you get into the bigs.
 While it may seem that this would not be a fun way to start the game, it turns out that this bit of realism actually causes you to emotionally invest in the career of your player once he gets promoted.
 Whereas added realism in Fallout added difficulty, added realism in MLB2K11 adds emotional buy in.

-For every action there is a reaction.
+Fable IIIThis is my favorite game franchise and I’ve played all three of them over the years.
+It is another RPG and it is set in a medieval style kingdom named Albion.
+This game also focuses on the consequences of your decisions.
+Every choice you make affects the storyline, the way characters treat you, and who your character develops into.
+Life lessons: For every action there is a reaction.
 While it often takes us years, if not decades, to see the actual results of decisions we make today, this game allows you to get a much tighter snapshot of how that all works.
 You play through a lifetime in only hours with the game and it provides perspective for the lifetime that we go back to living.
+Interesting thoughts:

 - The game starts with you trying to overthrow the current king who is your brother.
 To gain support of the people you must go around and make promises of what you would do differently if given the chance.
 It teaches you that before people will trust and follow you they must believe that you have their best interests at heart.

 - You become king at one point in the game and are suddenly forced to make decisions about the kingdom.
 And here is the kicker: fulfilling the promises that you made earlier in the game are in direct contrast to what you have to accomplish for the storyline.
 You are left to decide who to say yes to and who to break a promise to.
 The consequences of each can be assumed.